About Our Privacy Notice

 - Confirmation of the type of recipient to whom the data has been or will be disclosed;

 - We will ensure that all the information above is provided to you in an easily understandable form.

 If you make a request for personal information please write to our data controller by e-mail on firstname.lastname@example.org or to our Fife Road, Kingston office (details on page 1).
 Please note that we may need to verify your identity to prove who you are before allowing access to the data.

-If we do not hold information on you, we will confirm this is the case at the earliest opportunity.
+If we do not hold information on you, we will confirm this is the case.

 Changes to This Notice

 We keep this Privacy Notice under continuing review and so from time to time changes to it may be made.
 The up to date version of this Notice is posted on our website so that you always have access to its content.

 Making a Complaint About Our Handling of Your Personal Details

 You have the right to complain about how we are or have handled your personal information.
 In the first instance please contact our data controller on email@example.com and we will endeavour to resolve any issues with you directly.
 If you remain dissatisfied you have the right to raise your complaint with the Information Commissioners Office who can be contacted :-